-Initial rating Issue & recommendation Management comments Grade 3 Issue Per its Reserves Policy, the Partnership has set a Per its Reserves Policy, the Partnership has set a minimum unallocated general fund level of £29,000.
+Initial rating Issue & recommendation Management comments Per its Reserves Policy, the Partnership has set a minimum unallocated gent fund level of £29,000.
+However, by setting a balanced annual budget, achievement of this is dependent on delivering underspends in year.
+Risk There is a risk that the Partnership cannot build of maintain an unallocated Per its Reserves Policy, the Partnership has set a minimum unallocated general fund level of £29,000.
 However, by setting a balanced annual budget, achievement of this is dependent on delivering underspends in year.
 Risk There is a risk that the Partnership cannot build or maintain an unallocated general fund reserve in line Indicative plans for the Partnership's budget for 2021/22 will be presented to the Partnership Board on 20 November 2020, with a budget presented to the Partnership for approval by 31st March 2021.
 The revenue budget to be presented for approval in March 2021 will be developed, setting out how the unallocated general fund reserve will be built up and maintained.
 Responsible officer: Treasurer and Partnership Director Implementation date: 31 March 2021 The Partnership should, as part of its annual budgeting process, develop a strategy which sets out how the unallocated general fund reserve is built up and maintained.